RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

   - /redis_search/
   - /rs/developing/modules/redisearch/
 ---
-The [RediSearch 2.x module](https://redislabs.com/blog/introducing-redisearch-2-0/) is a source-available project that lets you build powerful searches for open-source Redis databases.
+The [RediSearch 2.x module](https://redis.com/blog/introducing-redisearch-2-0/) is a source-available project that lets you build powerful search queries for open source Redis databases.
-When combined with Redis Enterprise Software (RS), you can use the same RediSearch protocols and commands to get a geo-replicated query, and full-text search over efficient in-memory indexes.
+When combined with Redis Enterprise Software, you can use the same RediSearch protocols and commands to run geo-replicated queries and full-text searches over efficient in-memory indexes.

 You can index more than one field per document, and these fields can represent text, numeric, or geospatial data types.
 With RediSearch indexes you can do language-aware fuzzy matching, fast auto-complete, exact phrase matching, numeric filtering, and geo-radius queries.